MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Create application-related settings for a mobile device that uses a Exchange Server connector.

 ### [New-CMExchangeConnectorEmailManagementSetting](New-CMExchangeConnectorEmailManagementSetting.md)
-Creates a set of email management settings for a mobile device that uses an Exchange Server connector.
+Create a set of email management settings for a mobile device that uses an Exchange Server connector.

 ### [New-CMExchangeConnectorGeneralSetting](New-CMExchangeConnectorGeneralSetting.md)
 Creates an exchange connector general setting.